neoglez/BatchManager/docs/basic-use.md

 # Basic use

-At the most basic use you'll be doing two things:
+At the most basic use you'll be doing three things:

-1. Create a listener to listen to one or more events triggered by the BatchManager.
+1. Create a listener to listen to one or more events triggered by the `BatchManager`.
-2. Attach the listener to the SharedEventManager.
+2. Attach the listener to the `SharedEventManager`.
+3. Redirect to the `BatchController::startAction`

 We are going to use an example to explain the steps: Let's generate 500 000 users.